 - Editorial staff

 The Deutsche Bundesbank is a federal institution with legal personality under public law.
-It is represented in and out of court by its Executive Board (Dr Jens Weidmann, President of the Deutsche Bundesbank, Dr hc Rudolf Böhmler, Dr Andreas Dombret, Dr Joachim Nagel, Carl-Ludwig Thiele).
+It is represented in and out of court by its Executive Board (Dr Jens Weidmann, President of the Deutsche Bundesbank, Claudia M. Buch, Deputy President of the Deutsche Bundesbank, Dr hc Rudolf Böhmler, Dr Andreas Dombret, Dr Joachim Nagel, Carl-Ludwig Thiele).

 The Bundesbank's website is designed and produced by its External Communication Division.